 In 1972, as a part of the preservation movement, Minakuchi Castle was recognized for its historical value and became a prefectural historical site.
 Consequently, one of the turrets and the main quarter of the castle were restored.

-Minakuchi Castle Ruins’s Opening Hours, Admission Fees, and Access Information
+Minakuchi Castle Ruins’s Opening Hours, Admission Fee, and Access Information

-- The opening hours of the museum are 10 am to 5 pm from Saturday to Wednesday
+- The museum’s opening hours are 10 am to 5 pm from Saturday to Wednesday.

 Daichi-ji Temple (大池寺)